 This is another company that offers both an app and the main website where you can complete surveys.
 For every survey you finish, you’re rewarded with points.
 And if you find you’re screened out at the beginning of a survey, you’re still given a few points for your troubles anyway.

-Once you have enough points, you can convert them for gift cards, which include Amazon and Argos.
+Once you have enough points, you can convert them into gift cards, which include Amazon and Argos.
 If you would prefer money, they can be exchanged for a virtual prepaid Mastercard.

 iSay differs from a lot of the other apps on this list because you can be offered the chance to test products.
 Not only do you earn points, but you’ll also get an item to try too.

 Or take a look at my full Ipsos iSay review.

 Probably one of the most famous survey sites across the UK and USA.
 Actually, survey site isn’t the right term.
 Swagbucks is a Get Paid To (GPT) site, which means that you can earn in different ways such as signing up for trials, watching videos and searching the internet.

 But the Swagbucks app allows you to earn points through completing surveys.
 These points can then be swapped for PayPal or various gift cards.